18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 ### Issues with reimbursement

-#### I recieved a bill for an outstanding balance on my travel card.
+#### I received a bill for an outstanding balance on my travel card.
 Should I pay it?

 A: First, verify that your most recent voucher was paid to the travel card account.
 Go to the **Vouchers** tab of Concur, then click on the voucher number